 Do employers care if I take some of my LPN classes online?

-As long as you hold proper licensure, your employer should approve of your completed course, regardless if it is campus-based or online.
+As long as you hold proper licensure, your employer should approve of your completed course, regardless of whether it is campus-based or online.
 In fact, the documentation you receive from your school after graduating will not specify how you completed your degree.

 Are online LPN programs more affordable than campus programs in New York?

 This depends on the program you choose.
 Both campus-based and online programs can be affordable, but you can also save money by cutting out costs associated with in-person learning.
-For instance, if studying from home, you won’t incur costs for transportation, eating out, or campus-based fees.
-Take these things into consideration when decided whether you can afford a specific program.
+By studying from home, for instance, you won’t incur costs for transportation, eating out, or campus-based fees.

 Can I complete my LPN training in New York faster by taking classwork online?